WiJaMa/wijama.github.io/_posts/2023-12-15-Li-Keqiang-Index-Introduction-and-EDA.md

 ```python
 indicator = wb.data.DataFrame({indicator}, time=range(2006, 2020), skipBlanks=True, columns='series')
 ```
-You'll want to replace the index on each indicator.
+You'll a;sp want to replace the index for each indicator table.
 ```python
 indicator.reset_index(inplace=True)
 ```
 The indicators I got from WBGAPI were [rail cargo volume](https://databank.worldbank.org/source/world-development-indicators/Series/IS.RRS.GOOD.MT.K6), [percent urban](https://databank.worldbank.org/source/world-development-indicators/Series/SP.URB.TOTL.IN.ZS), [percent GDP from services](https://databank.worldbank.org/metadataglossary/world-development-indicators/series/NV.SRV.TOTL.ZS), and [total GDP](https://databank.worldbank.org/source/world-development-indicators/Series/NY.GDP.MKTP.CD).

-## The Democracy Index
+### The Democracy Index
 The Democracy Index data was scraped right off of Wikipedia.
 This is the easiest way to access this data and is relatively simple to do because it has been put into a table.
 In fact, it can be scraped using Pandas alone.
 First, import Pandas:
 ```python
 import pandas as pd